Where to start

 • How will you travel to work?
 Is this transport affordable and safe?

 • Will your working hours interfere with your study commitments?
 Will you be working late and long hours during term time?
+The university recommends a maximum of 20 hours per week in term time.

 • How much income do you need to earn in order to supplement other sources?
 Can you afford to do volunteering?